 Google Map & Directions to the garden

-2013 marked the first season for the Ohana Kuleana Community Garden (OKCG) located on the north side of town at 564 E 30th Street, right below Riverview Elementary.
+Opened in 2013, the Ohana Kuleana Community Garden (OKCG) is located on the north side of town at 564 E 30th Street, right below Riverview Elementary.
 Ohana Kuleana are Hawaiian terms that means “Community Responsibility: we all own each other’s actions.”

 The garden is on a half-acre plot with over 12,000 square feet of growing space (4,500 sf berm surrounding the garden and 7,500 sf of plots).
 There are 45 plots available to be rented for the season (May-October)

-Member fees are $75 for the growing season (includes 8 workshops) and a commitment of 2 volunteer hours per month.
+Member fees are $80 for the growing season and a commitment of 4 volunteer hours per month.

 Monthly workdays bring garden members together to share in hard work, harvest, and laughter.